Pop quiz: which fictional office team most resembles your own?

 What is effective teamwork?

-Before we dig into how to achieve a stronger sense of trust among your employees, let’s talk about the upsides and traits of an effective team.
+Before we dig into how to achieve a stronger sense of trust among your employees, let’s talk about the traits and qualities of effective teams:

 1. They’re productive